uiowajs/quick_deleter/readme.md

 Quick Deleter

-The Quick Deleter external module allows REDCap super users to quickly delete and/or restore projects in bulk.
+The Quick Deleter external module allows REDCap super users to quickly delete and/or restore projects.
 The table includes all the information you need to feel confident in deleting a project.

-3 report types
+4 report types
 1)  My projects:  Displays all the projects for the current user
 2)  All projects:  Displays all projects
-3)  Custom:  Paste in a json from the Admin Dashboard or comma separated project IDs.
+3)  Custom json:  Paste in a json from the Admin Dashboard
+4)  Custom csv:  Comma separated project IDs.
 The csv can have spaces or not.

 -  The table features column sorting, filtering, and adjusting the amount of rows displayed.